 A barometric draft regulator is shipped with this heater and MUST be installed in the flue near the heater flue opening.

-Refer to the illustrations on pages 14 and 15 for recommended locations.
+Refer to the illustration for recommended locations.
 To install, follow the manufacturer's instructions packaged with the draft regulator.